RobertARandolph/AdmiralBumbleBee.com/_posts/2020-07-11-daw-v-daw-s1-fail.md

 I know someone will want to chime in with "BUT YOU CAN'T TELL THE DIFFERENCE ANYWAY" or "n-milliseconds isn't much".
 I can nip that in the bud easily.

+These samples are 2048 sample buffer, at a sample rate of 48,000z.
+Tempo is 180bpm and note onsets are quarter notes.

 Here are audio files from Studio One 5.0 and Ableton Live 10, performed on the _exact_ same test setup.
 The Live file was exported, imported into Studio One, and exported from Studio one in case some sort of resampling/audio rendering bug would be at play.

 The effect is reduced with lower buffer sizes [as described below](#test-results-version-3), but it is still audible in certain contexts.
 I encourage you to test yourself to see what the limits of your workflow are.